Over the last year or so, we have seen a marked increase in automated and commodity algorithmic trading searches and reports.

 Hiring Trends in Commodity Algorithmic Trading

-• Python, Python, Python: individuals with strong Python skills are in high demand.
-This doesn’t just mean the basic ability to build a model, but in-depth knowledge of Pandas and NumPy, SciPy, SciKit-Learn for machine learning, etc. In most instances, technologists cannot be Python-only developers, they need an object-orientated processing language to back them up – .NET Core and C++ are still ever popular, with some Java in the space.
+- Python, Python, Python: individuals with strong Python skills are in high demand.
+This doesn’t just mean the basic ability to build a model, but in-depth knowledge of Pandas, NumPy, SciPy, SciKit-Learn for machine learning, etc. In most instances, technologists cannot be Python-only developers, they need an object-oriented processing language to back them up – .NET Core and C++ are still popular, with some Java in the mix.

-• Technologists are more likely to be hired into these new teams, as they have a specific mandate of building out platforms with a specific intent to automate or trade systematically.
-Traders are variably reassigned from within the business or hired externally, dependent on the pain points of the business.
+- Technologists are more likely to be hired into these new teams, as they have a specific mandate of building out platforms with a specific intent to automate or trade systematically.
+Traders are variably reassigned from within the business or hired externally, depending on the pain points of the business.

 In a trading landscape where a minute can make all the difference, and volatility is abundant, everyone is looking for an edge.
-Many believe that the hedge funds have had it right – automating trading decisions saves time and makes money – and are looking to replicate this success.
-No matter which way a firm approaches it – whether they automate or start allowing the machines to ‘make decisions’, the rise of automated, algorithmic, and systematic trading isn’t going anywhere.
+Many believe that hedge funds have had it right—automating trading decisions saves time and makes money—and are looking to replicate this success.
+No matter which way a firm approaches it—whether they automate or start allowing the machines to ‘make ‘decisions’— the ‘rise of automated, algorithmic, and systematic trading isn’t going anywhere.

 For a conversation with a member of our global Commodities team, please get in touch.